vdbrink/vdbrink.github.io/homeassistant/homeassistant_tips_tricks.md

 ---

-> Do you know more cool features which everybody should know, let me know!
+> Do you know more cool features, like these which everybody should know, let me know!

 <br>
 <br>